-What seems menial and ridiculous today was a source of discussion and scrutiny in the 1950s: The producers of “Leave it to Beaver” had an extended back and forth with network executives about a scene involving a toilet.
+What seems menial and ridiculous today was a source of discussion and scrutiny in the 1950s: The producers of "Leave it to Beaver" had an extended back and forth with network executives about a scene involving a toilet.
 Showing bathrooms on television was taboo, but in one episode of this show, the kid characters needed to hide a pet alligator in a toilet tank, making the toilet essential to the plot.
-Ultimately, the network agreed to the scene, so as long as characters never actually had to do their business in the restroom.
+Ultimately, the network agreed to the scene as long as the characters never actually had to do their business in the restroom.

 1960: First televised presidential debate